ibuilder/rpp/README.md

 - Sunday - Rest your spirit aka self-love

 I hope this helps you or a friend in recovery.
-Please pass it on to others who are interested.
+Please pass it on to others who are interested; being nice is nice.

+When all else fails, eight hugs a day is all the love a person needs.